Kre-O

-KRE-O is a line of construction toys (similar to Lego and Mega Bloks) manufactured by South Korea-based Oxford and marketed by Hasbro.
+KRE-O is a line of construction toys manufactured by South Korea-based Oxford and marketed by Hasbro.
 Kre-O was released in stores in Fall 2011.
 The name Kre-O comes from the Latin word creo, which means "I create".

 Kre-O toys feature highly articulated humanoid figures called "Kreons".
-Kre-O blocks are compatible with Lego bricks and Lego minifigures, hence also compatible with Mega Bloks and other building block brands.
+Kre-O blocks are compatible with Lego bricks and Lego minifigures, hence also compatible with Mega Bloks, Cobi (building blocks), and other building block brands.

 Toy lines

 Kre-O Transformers is the first line of the Kre-O series.
 They were first shown in February 2011 at the American International Toy Fair trade show in New York.
 Transformers Kre-O figures include homages to their live action film, Timelines, Transformers: Prime and Beast Hunters sub-lines.

 Kre-O G.I.
 Joe was released as the third Kre-O line in February 2013 as a Toys "R" Us exclusive.
-This collection is based primarily on Hasbro's G.I.Joe: A Real American Hero toy line, cartoons, and comic book series, but includes some Adventure Team Kreons as well.
+This collection is based primarily on Hasbro's G.I.
+Joe: A Real American Hero toy line, cartoons, and comic book series, but includes some Adventure Team Kreons as well.

 Kre-O Star Trek was released as the fourth line of Kre-O sets in April 2013.
 The initial sets and Kreons are based on the 2009 reboot and its sequel Star Trek Into Darkness.
 A preview trailer was posted by Hasbro, first on Facebook, then later on YouTube.
 The trailer re-enacts the original "teaser trailer" for the first film, showing the construction of the U.S.S.
 Enterprise in Kre-O form and by Kreon construction workers.
-A press release made at the 2012 New York Toy Fair showed the completed Enterprise model (complete with flip-up "saucer" showing the ship's Bridge) and Kreons of Kirk, Spock and Sulu.
+A press release made at the 2012 New York Toy Fair showed the completed Enterprise model (complete with flip-up "saucer" showing the ship's bridge) and Kreons of Kirk, Spock and Sulu.

-At ComiCon International 2013, Hasbro announced new brand lines for Dungeons & Dragons and Cityville Invasion plus additional building sets for Star Trek, GI Joe and Transformers brand lines.
+At ComiCon International 2013, Hasbro announced new brand lines for Dungeons & Dragons and Cityville Invasion plus additional building sets for Star Trek, G.I.
+Joe and Transformers brand lines.

 Kre-O Cityville Invasion is the fifth line of Kre-O sets, based on the popular CityVille online game series.
 This line introduces "Sonic Motion Technology", which triggers specific movements in special Kre-O bricks.

 Kre-O Dungeons & Dragons is the sixth Kre-O line, released in January 2014.
 It is based on the popular role-playing game series of the same name.

 In early 2017, Hasbro debuted a new line of product based on the Trolls movie.

+In other media

+Kre-O was featured in a segment of Robot Chicken titled World War B, a spoof of the film World War Z, featuring Lego minifigures being attacked by Kre-O zombies that are also the imitation minifigures.